The Hamiltonian formulation of General Relativity: myths and reality: Introduction

 We restrict our discussion to the original Einstein metric formulation of GR.
-The first-order, metric-affine, form \cite{Einstein} will be just briefly touched; but the analysis presented here can and must be extended to a metric-affine form and to other formulations.
+The first-order, affine-metric, form \cite{Einstein, Einstein-rus} (an English translation of this and a few other Einstein's papers can be found in \cite{Einstein-eng}) will be just briefly touched; but the analysis presented here can and must be extended to a affine-metric form and to other formulations (e.g. Einstein-Cartan formulation of GR).

-In chronological order (which is also ranked inversely in popularity) the Hamiltonian formulation of GR was considered by Pirani, Schild, and Skinner (PSS) \cite{Pirani}, Dirac \cite{Dirac}, and Arnowitt, Deser, and Misner (ADM) \cite{ADM} and references therein.
-The relationship among these formulations has not been analyzed; and some authors have adopted to using the name \textquotedblleft Dirac-ADM\textquotedblright\ or refer to Dirac when actually working with the ADM Hamiltonian.
+In chronological order (which is also ranked inversely in popularity) the Hamiltonian formulation of \textit{metric }GR was considered by Pirani, Schild, and Skinner (PSS) \cite{Pirani}, Dirac \cite{Dirac}, and Arnowitt, Deser, and Misner (ADM) \cite{ADM} and references therein.
+The relationship among these formulations has not been analyzed; and some authors have adopted to using the name \textquotedblleft Dirac-ADM\textquotedblright\ or they refer to Dirac when actually working with the ADM Hamiltonian.
 This presumes equivalence of the Dirac and ADM formulations.
 These two, as we will demonstrate, are not equivalent.